Ranma Saotome: Appearances

-Ranma's childhood rival, the perpetually lost Ryoga Hibiki, finds his way to Nerima seeking revenge on him as he is cursed to turn into a small black piglet after falling in a cursed spring when he followed Ranma to China.
-Ryoga comes to also see Ranma as a rival in love, as he develops a crush on Akane.
-When Ranma was in China, he defeated Chinese Amazon Shampoo in combat while in his female form.
-Shampoo's local custom dictates that female warriors kill the woman that defeats them, as such she tracks Ranma to Nerima.
-However, she is then defeated by Ranma again in his male form, and Chinese Amazon custom demands that female warriors marry the man that defeats them, as such Shampoo pursues male Ranma as her fiancé.
+Ranma's childhood rival, the perpetually lost Ryoga Hibiki, finds his way to Nerima, seeking revenge on Ranma.
+Hibiki also fell into a cursed spring, and now turns into a small black piglet whenever he touches cold water.
+Ryoga also comes to view Ranma as a rival in love when he develops a crush on Akane.

+When Ranma was in China, he defeated the Chinese Amazon, Shampoo, in combat while in his female form.
+Shampoo's local custom dictates that the female warriors kill any woman who defeats them.
+So, Shampoo tracks Ranma to Nerima, where she is defeated by Ranma again, this time in his male form.
+The Chinese Amazon custom demands that female warriors marry any man who defeats them, and so, Shampoo pursues male Ranma as her fiancé.

 Ukyo Kuonji, an okonomiyaki chef and Ranma's childhood friend, also appears in town seeking revenge.
-While on a training journey with a young Ranma, Genma agreed to have his son marry Ukyo in an arranged marriage with her family's okonomiyaki cart acting as the dowry, but he took the cart and left Ukyo behind.
-For the next ten years Ukyo rejected her femininity and trained to get revenge on the Saotomes.
-As children, Ranma did not know that Ukyo was female and when he finds out he calls her "cute," which causes Ukyo to forgive the past and treat Ranma as her fiancé.
+While on a training journey with a young Ranma, Genma agreed to have his son marry Ukyo in an arranged marriage with her family's okonomiyaki cart acting as the dowry.
+However, Genma took the cart as dowry, and left Ukyo behind.

+For the next ten years, Ukyo rejects her femininity and trains to get revenge on the Saotomes.
+As children, Ranma did not know that Ukyo was female, and when he finds out, he calls her "cute."
+This act causes Ukyo to forgive the past and treat Ranma as her fiancé.

 Although Ranma despises his sex-changing curse, he is not beyond using it to his advantage.
-In order to interfere on Ryoga's date with Akane, Ranma tricks his gullible rival into thinking his female form is the younger sister Ryoga never knew, Yoiko.
-When Ranma's mother Nodoka comes to town and Ranma learns that his father promised her that he and his son would commit suicide via seppuku if he failed to raise Ranma into a "true man among men," Ranma passes himself off as Ranko, Akane's tomboy cousin, while Genma pretends to be Ranko's pet panda.
-When Nodoka finally does learn that "Ranko" is Ranma, she waives demanding seppuku and remarks that even as Ranko her son acted "manly."
-However, she does grab her katana whenever she sees him doing something that could be misunderstood as feminine.
+For example, Ranma wishes to interfere with Ryoga's date with Akane, so he tricks his gullible Ryoga into thinking his female form is the younger sister Ryoga never knew, Yoiko.

+When Ranma's mother Nodoka comes to town, and Ranma learns that his father promised her that he and his son would commit suicide via seppuku if he failed to raise Ranma into a "true man among men," Ranma passes himself off as Ranko, Akane's tomboy cousin, while Genma pretends to be Ranko's pet panda.
+When Nodoka finally does learn that "Ranko" is Ranma, she waives demanding seppuku and remarks that even as Ranko, her son acts "manly."
+However, she grabs her katana whenever she sees Ranma doing something she believes to be feminine.